How do you write a EU Safe Harbor Policy Template document?

 Aggregate and Statistical Data

 Company Name collects certain aggregate data for general statistical information every time a web site is visited.
 This information is collected through the server web logs, and may consist of: Dates and times of visits to our web site(s); the IP addresses of visitors to our web site(s); the operating system and browser version of the computers of visitors to our web site(s).
 This data is not used individually to identify users of our web site(s).
+This data is used to analyze system performance, usage, peak usage and usage trends.

 Personal Data Submitted by Users